-Can Earthing Improve Your Sleep?Earth Day has many meanings to many different people.
+Can Grounding Improve Your Sleep?Earth Day has many meanings to many different people.
 For some its about reducing pollution, wasting while planting trees, but for many people, Earth Day, which takes place annually on April 22, is also about connecting to the Earth.
 The Earth's negative electrical potential to be exact!

-Can Earthing improve your sleep?
+Can Grounding improve your sleep?

-Earthing is connecting your body directly to the earth’s surface to receive the abundant negative potential of the Earth.
+Grounding is connecting your body directly to the earth’s surface to receive the abundant negative potential of the Earth.
 Thes negative electrons act as mechanical anti oxidants for the body to reduce oxidative stress and is also found to be the treatment and prevention of autoimmune and inflammation.

-Earthing has come about in the last few decades, but practice is as old as time itself.
+Grounding has come about in the last few decades, but practice is as old as time itself.

 Emerging research from within the earthing community shows grounding has some potentially positive effects on sleep and health:How to practice earthing for better sleep and health

 Stepping barefoot on the earth, though befitting as an Earth Day ritual, is neither the most convenient nor effective way to practice earthing—especially now, when health experts recommend we spend most of our time indoors to curb the spread of the novel coronavirus.